szib/GymApp-frontend/README.md

 <h3> Features currently: </h3>
 <ul>
-    Input in a form of unspecified length and depth, your workout, and have it saved. </li>
+    <li> Input in a form of unspecified length and depth, your workout, and have it saved. </li>
     See past workouts.
-User will see only the date of the workout and then it in full </li>when clicked.
+User will see only the date of the workout and then it in full when clicked.</li>
     Enter details, these can be edited later. </li>
     See a picture of themselves on the homepage, also a smaller constant version in the top right.</li>
     Full auth, authentication and authorisation. </li>